AndyYanxunJiang/president-polls/README.md

 ## Overview

 The 2024 Presidential Election is shaping up to be a highly competitive race between candidates Donald Trump and Kamala Harris.
-The purpose of this repo is to using linear models to forecast the outcome of this race and provides a comprehensive overview of the sampling methodologies pollsters such as New York Times and Siena College employs.
+The purpose of this repo is to use linear and Bayessian modelling to forecast the outcome of this election and provide a comprehensive overview of the sampling methodologies pollsters such as New York Times and Siena College employs as well as an idealized methodology for sampling poll data with a budget of $100,000.

 ## File Structure

 The repo is structured as:

 -   `data/raw_data` contains the raw data as obtained from the website Fivethirtyeight.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.